Neu!: Musical style

+Influence

 Artists such as David Bowie, the Sex Pistols, Sonic Youth, Stereolab, and Tortoise have drawn on the work of Neu! in their music.
+Simple Minds took influence from Neu!'s motorik, repetitive grooves on albums such as Real to Real Cacophony (1979) and Empires and Dance (1980).
 Siouxsie and the Banshees cited the band in their influences.
+Joy Division and New Order drummer Stephen Morris has cited Klaus Dinger's drumming as an important influence on him.
 Japanese experimental group Boredoms cite Neu! as a prominent influence on their later sound, evident in their unique application of tape manipulation remix techniques and driving 4/4 rhythms pioneered by Rother and Dinger.